thekalinga/books-raw/repo/introduction-to-international-law/29-bibliography.md

 ## State Practice and the Practice of International Institutions

-The most authoritative compilation as to British practice (although a number of volumes remain to be published) is the British Digest of International Law, edited by Clive Parry, with Judge Sir Gerald Fitzmaurice as Consulting Editor. _See also_ British and Foreign State Papers, covering the period from 1812 onwards.
+The most authoritative compilation as to British practice (although a number of volumes remain to be published) is the British _Digest of International Law_, edited by Clive Parry, with Judge Sir Gerald Fitzmaurice as Consulting Editor. _See also_ British and Foreign State Papers, covering the period from 1812 onwards.

 With regard to United States practice, there are three important compilations :---

-* Moore, Digest of International Law (1906), 8 volumes.
+* Moore, _Digest of International Law_ (1906), 8 volumes.
-* Hackworth, Digest of International Law (1940--1944), 8 volumes.
+* Hackworth, _Digest of International Law_ (1940--1944), 8 volumes.
-* Marjorie M. Whiteman, Digest of International Law, the successor
+* Marjorie M. Whiteman, _Digest of International Law_, the successor
 * Digest to Moore and Hackworth (publication continuing).

 _See also_ Foreign Relations of the United States, Diplomatic Papers (formerly